thundergolfer/example-bazel-monorepo/README.md

 ### Deployment & Distribution

 Deployable artifacts are pushed to S3 under commit-hash-versioned keys.
-Currently `store-api` deploy JAR is the only deployable.
+Currently only the `store-api` deploy/fat JAR is deployable.

 [`graknlabs/bazel-distribution`](https://github.com/graknlabs/bazel-distribution) is used to publish Python packages to PyPi.